renatoliveira/apex-test-list/README.md

 ## Usage

-List all files specified in the classes of a certain directory (and subfolders) and have the result be in the format for the CLI.
+List all files specified in the classes in your package directories and have the result be in the format for the CLI.

 The classes should have a comment starting with `@Tests` somewhere.
 This is what the tool reads to return the tests.
 For example, the `Sample.cls` file in the `samples` folder contains a comment like this: